The Playbook. How to write, create content and get involved in The 1014 Rugby.

 We are looking for anyone that is positive and knowledgeable about rugby that wants to create rugby content.
 Rugby fans often know and care more about their chosen team(s) than the so-called experts.
-We are providing the platform for the community rugby journalist to create and publish content based on the values of our great game (passion, integrity, respect, discipline, solidarity).
+We are providing the platform for the community rugby journalist to create and publish content based on the values of our great game (passion, integrity, respect).

-No experience is needed, we will help you through the steps needed to get involved with The 1014.
-Mobile, shareable rugby content is new to everyone, you could be better at it than anyone else.
+No experience is needed, we will help you through the steps required to get involved with The 1014 Rugby.
+Mobile, shareable rugby content is new to everyone; you could be better at it than anyone else.
 You could be a student, a doctor, a plumber or a banker it doesn’t matter.
-As long as you have a positive passion for rugby we would love to hear from you.
+As long as you have a positive passion for rugby, we would love to hear from you.
 Let’s build a rugby community that shows respect in every sense.
 A community that we can all be proud of.

 If you already work in sport and want more exposure for your brand or business, we could help each other out.
 You could create content around your brand and team up with us to publish it through our social channels and spread the word.
 If you are a sports professional, a coach, a trainer, a sports scientist, physiotherapist or anything else sports related, let us know if you want to work with us.

-We want to make it easy as possible for you to join The 1014 and start creating content with us.
-If you have downloaded the app.
-Scroll to the bottom or go to the menu on the top left hand side and go to the Join the team link.
+We want to make it easy as possible for you to join The 1014 Rugby and start creating content with us.
+If you have downloaded the App, scroll to the bottom or go to the menu on the top left hand side and go to the Join the team link.
 If you are on the website www.the1014.com go to the Join the team link on the top of the page.

-A rugby article stating that Brodie Retallick is crap just won’t get published by The 1014.
-Not because we don’t agree with that opinion (we don’t by the way!), but because it is a negative perspective of a Kiwi sportsperson.
-However, if you believe that there is a better player in his position in New Zealand who should be selected over Retallick and you can back it up… Well, that’s an interesting article that would get published by The 1014.
+A rugby article stating that Brodie Retallick is rubbish just won’t get published by The 1014 Rugby.
+Not because we don’t agree with that opinion (we don’t by the way!), but because it is a negative perspective of a sportsperson.
+However, if you believe there is a better player in his position in New Zealand who should be selected over Retallick and you can back it up… Well, that’s an interesting article that would get published by The 1014 Rugby.

-There are three different types of article that you can write for The 1014: a News Article, an Opinion Article and an Analysis Article.
+There are three different types of article that you can write for The 1014 Rugby: a News Article, an Opinion Article and an Analysis Article.

 These are the kind of topics covered in News Articles: